Charles Richter

-The quote "logarithmic plots are a device of the devil" is attributed to Richter.

 Childhood and education

 Richter was born in Overpeck, Ohio.
-Richter had German heritage: his great-grandfather was a Forty-Eighter, coming from Baden-Baden (today in Baden-Württemberg, Germany) in 1848 in the wake of the Revolutions of 1848 in the German states.
+Richter had German heritage: his great-grandfather was a Forty-Eighter, coming from Baden-Baden (today in Baden-Württemberg, Germany) in 1848 in the wake of the German revolutions of 1848–1849.
 Richter's parents Frederick William and Lillian Anna (Kinsinger) Richter, were divorced when he was very young.
 He grew up with his maternal grandfather, who moved the family (including his mother) to Los Angeles in 1909.
 After graduating from Los Angeles High School he attended Stanford University and received his undergraduate degree in 1920.
 In 1928, he began work on his PhD in theoretical physics from the California Institute of Technology, but, before he finished it, he was offered a position at the Carnegie Institute of Washington.

 At this point, he became fascinated with seismology (the study of earthquakes and the waves they produce in the earth).
 Thereafter, he worked at the new Seismological Laboratory in Pasadena, under the direction of Beno Gutenberg.
 In 1932, Richter and Gutenberg developed a standard scale to measure the relative sizes of earthquake sources, called the Richter scale.
 In 1937, he returned to the California Institute of Technology, where he spent the rest of his career, eventually becoming professor of seismology in 1952.
+"I wasn't supposed to do routine work on earthquakes, he recalled in an interview years later.
+But someone had to find out where they originated and how big they were, so I did it."